ajithvcoder/E2EMLOps/README.md

 - lambda

 todo: (17/05/2025)
-add manual screenshot
+1. add manual screenshot - todo
+2. check in github actions once with debug yaml and then add response time graph in load test in github actions
+3. do video for github actions 01A and 01B explanation and merger with manual video
-add github actions screenshot
+4. add github actions screenshot
-add architecture diagram
+5. add architecture diagram

 Docs